• Skip to primary navigation

 In contrast, unsecured cards don’t require a security deposit.
 They also adjust their interest rates based on applicants’ credit scores and histories and offer an assortment of rewards suited to different spending habits and lifestyles.

-Although secured cards don’t have as many rewards, they’re usually better credit cards if you have bad credit, as the qualification thresholds tend to be lower than those of unsecured cards.
+Although secured cards don’t have as many rewards, they’re usually among the best credit cards for bad credit and even the best credit cards for fair credit since they tend to have lower qualification thresholds than unsecured cards.

 How does a secured credit card work?